On cosymplectic Lie Algebras: Classification in low dimensional

 \subsection{Three-dimensional cosymplectic Lie algebras}

 Let $\G$ be a three-dimensional Lie algebra.
-Denoting by $\al=a_1e^1+a_2e^2+a_3e^3$ one form and $\om=a_{12}e^{12}+a_{13}e^{13}+a_{23}e^{23}$ the two form on $\G$.
-On each three-dimensional Lie algebra we compute the one and two cocycle condition for $\al$ and $\om$ respectively.
-Next, we calculate the rank of $\varPhi$, if $\varPhi$ has a maximum rank, then $\G$ supports a cosymplectic structure. \begin{pr} Let $(\G,\al,\om)$ be a three-dimensional cosymplectic real Lie algebras.
+Denoting by $\al=a_1e^1+a_2e^2+a_3e^3$ a 1-form and $\om=a_{12}e^{12}+a_{13}e^{13}+a_{23}e^{23}$ a 2-form on $\G$.
+On each three-dimensional Lie algebra we compute the 1 and 2-cocycle conditions for $\al$ and $\om$ respectively.
+Next, we calculate the rank of $\varPhi$, if $\varPhi$ has a maximum rank, then $\G$ supports a cosymplectic structure. \begin{pr} Let $(\G,\al,\om)$ be a three-dimensional cosymplectic real Lie algebra.
 Then $\G$ is isomorphic to one of the following Lie algebras equipped with a cosymplectic structure: \begin{enumerate} \item[$\G_{2.1}\oplus \G_1:$] $[e_1,e_2]=e_1$ (decomposable solvable, Bianchi III)

 \item[$\G_{3.1}:$] $[e_2,e_3]=e_1$ (Weyl algebra, nilpotent, Bianchi II)

 \item[$\G_{3.4}^{-1}:$] $[e_1,e_3]=e_1$ and $[e_2,e_3]=-e_2$ (solvable, Bianchi VI, $a=-1$)

 \item[$\G_{3.5}^0:$] $[e_1,e_3]=-e_2$ and $[e_2,e_3]=e_1$ (solvable, Bianchi VII, $\be=0$)